-As every home is different we operate on a design and quote basis which means we don’t have set prices.
-If you would like to get a quote, please call our sales team on 0115 970 8077 or complete our design consultation booking form to arrange a free of charge design appointment for you.
+As every home is different we operate on a design and quote basis, which means we don’t have set prices.
+If you would like to get a quote, please call our sales team on 0115 970 8077 or complete our design consultation booking form to arrange a free design appointment.

 How long does it take to build a conservatory?

-There is no set time as a number of factors influence the time it takes.
-On average, it takes between 4 and 5 weeks.
-If you would like to book a design appointment and receive a free no obligation quote and timeline guidance, give the design team a call on 0115 970 8077
+There is no set time, as a number of factors influence the time it takes.
+But, on average, it takes between 4 and 5 weeks.
+If you would like to book a design appointment and receive a free no obligation quote and timeline guidance, give the design team a call on 0115 970 8077.

 Can I use my new conservatory straight away?

-Your Designer will be able to go advise you on the host of options that will enable you to start enjoying your new conservatory straight away.
+Your Designer will be able to advise you on a whole host of options, that will enable you to enjoy your new conservatory straight away.

-Stormclad conservatories can be used all year round because they have insulated bases and cavity walls, and feature thermally efficient double-glazed units and roof glass.
-Like your home, on the coldest of days, the sensible use of heating will also help.
+Stormclad conservatories can be used all year round because they have insulated bases and cavity walls, as well as thermally efficient double-glazed units and glazed roofs.
+Like your home on the coldest of days, the sensible use of heating will also help.
 The technology built into our glass helps to reflect the sun’s heat in the summer too, keeping your conservatory comfortable all year round.

 Do we need Planning Permission?

-At Stormclad, our full design and technical survey procedures mean that the whole build process is managed for you, including Planning Permissions and Building Regulations, so you needn’t worry about this.
+At Stormclad, our full design and technical survey procedures mean that the whole build process is managed for you, including Planning Permissions and Building Regulations; so there's no need to worry.

-However, under regulations that came into effect from 1 October 2008 adding a conservatory to your home is considered to be permitted development, deemed as exempt from planning permission, subject to the following limits and conditions:
+However, under regulations that came into effect from 1 October 2008, adding a conservatory to your home is considered to be permitted development.
+Permitted development is deemed as exempt from planning permission, subject to the following limits and conditions: